CGCookie/retopoflow/help/welcome.md

 ### Blender versions

-As of 2020 May 19, RetopoFlow has been tested to work well with Blender&nbsp;2.80--2.90α.
+As of the time of this release, RetopoFlow has been tested to work well with Blender&nbsp;2.80--2.90α.

-RF does have a few visual issues with Blender&nbsp;2.83β and 2.90α that we are currently working on, but RF _should_ work.
+RetopoFlow is slightly visually different starting in Blender&nbsp;2.83β.
+Since this is only a visual change---RF works just the same in all versions---we do not plan to correct for this by making RF visually consistent across all versions of Blender.

 Note: This version will *not* work in Blender&nbsp;2.79b or earlier.

 ### New Framework

-Due to some significant changes in the Blender 2.80 Python API, we had to rewrite a few key parts of RetopoFlow, specifically the rendering and UI.
+Due to some significant changes in the Blender&nbsp;2.80 Python API, we had to rewrite a few key parts of RetopoFlow, specifically the rendering and UI.
 Rather than keeping these updates only for RetopoFlow users, we decided to build the changes into a new framework called [CookieCutter](https://github.com/CGCookie/addon_common).
 The CookieCutter framework has several brand new systems to handle states, UI drawing and interaction, debugging and exceptions, rendering, and much more.
 CookieCutter was built from the ground up to be a maintainable, extensible, and configurable framework for Blender add-ons.